-An instructive approach for quantifying the synergistic investment value of an integrated wind energy and PtG system is obtained by calculating the break-even price of hydrogen.
-In stand-alone production mode, this is the lowest price at which the PtG system breaks even, i.e., the price p_h for which $p^{b+} - p^b - LFCH = 0$.
-In contrast, for a vertically integrated system the break-even price of hydrogen is the lowest value of p_h such that the inequality in (25) holds as an equality.
-Figure 6 shows by how much the break-even price falls as a consequence of integrating the two energy systems.16 This drop is particularly pronounced in Texas where the difference between the two break-even prices is \$1.33 per kg, reflecting the significant price premium in Texas that yields a synergistic investment value even if both subsystems are unprofitable on their own.
-More broadly, the break-even values reported in Figure 6 are consistent with current market activity for early deployments of large-scale PtG facilities in connection with refineries and steel plants; see, for instance, Bloomberg (2017); ITM Power (2018); Voestalpine (2018); GTM (2018).
+To quantify the synergistic investment value of an integrated wind energy and PtG system, it will be instructive to calculate the break-even price of hydrogen.
+In the stand-alone production mode, this price is the minimum at which the PtG system breaks even, that is, the price p_h for which $p^{b+} - p^b - LFCH = 0$.
+In contrast, for a vertically integrated system the break-even price of hydrogen is the lowest value of p_h such that the inequality in Equation (25) holds as an equality.
+Figure 6 shows by how much the break-even price falls as a consequence of integrating the two energy systems.
+This drop is particularly pronounced in